AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 BC = C.sub(B);
 </code></pre>

-Next we can compute the angle and the that of the perpendicular in the following manner:
+Next we can compute the angle and the angle of the perpendicular in the following manner:
 <pre><code>// need to call copy() because most vector functions are in-place
 BAnorm = BA.copy().normalize();
 BCnorm = BC.copy().normalize();